justwast1ngyourtime/justwast1ngyourtime.github.io/README.md

 4. Supports "three valued" booleans with syntax if/else/whatever.
 5. Build upon concept use less do more.
 6. You can put useless code anywhere and it won’t break anything.
 That way, you can achive absolutely nothing, get paid and go home.
+7. Implements EDP API 2.0, more can be found here http://exception.disoriented.programming.org

 Authors